sayeed2002/flight_departure_map_-java_code/README.md

 3. Compile and Run: Compile and run the application to experience it in action.

 Usage:
-Explore departing flights effortlessly:
+Explore departing flights effortlessly.
-Hover: Hover the mouse cursor over a location to view at-a-glance flight information.
+1.Hover: Hover the mouse cursor over a location to view at-a-glance flight information.
-Double-Click: Double-click on a location to access comprehensive flight data.
+2.Double-Click: Double-click on a location to access comprehensive flight data.

 Acknowledgments
 I want to express my gratitude to my professors and fellow students for their valuable support and guidance throughout the development of this project.